Skip to Content

 via Instagram: @mickandtroop

 Half Basenji and half Beagle, the Baseagle is really an interesting mix – mostly because of the contrast in temperaments.
-For example, Beagles have been known to be very vocal dogs, whereas the quiet Basenjis don’t bark.
+For example, Beagles have been known to be very vocal dogs, whereas the Basenji is a rather quiet dog that doesn’t (or can’t) bark.

 The Baseagle will be somewhere in between the two.
 They’re calm and quiet dogs, but not as silent as the Basenji.
 Because both parent dogs are skilled hunters, you can expect an equally adept hunter should you take them down that path.

 So if you’re looking for a hunting dog with a calmer demeanor, the Baseagle is a great option.
 Even if you don’t partake in hunting, they’re probably better off as a companion dog.
-They can be as affectionate and loyal as any dog, too.
+They can be as playful and loyal as any other dog.

 28. Beacol